executablebooks/MyST-NB/docs/use/execute.md

 ```

 By default, this will only execute notebooks that are missing at least one output.
 If
-the notebook has *all* of its outputs populated, then it will not be executed.
+a notebook has *all* of its outputs populated, then it will not be executed.

 **To force the execution of all notebooks, regardless of their outputs**, change the
 above configuration value to: